mjc-school/MJC-School/stage #0/module #3. Java Lang Syntax/content.md

 By the way this is the most commonly used integer type of all, as it covers the majority of use cases in programs.

 ### Long
-**Long** is the biggest type for holding integer values, it requires 8 bytes of free space(64 bits) and correspondingly, can serve values from -9_223_372_036_854_775_808 to 9_223_372_036_854_775_807:
+**Long** is the biggest type for holding integer values, it requires 8 bytes of free space (64 bits) and correspondingly, can serve values from -9_223_372_036_854_775_808 to 9_223_372_036_854_775_807:

     long l1 = 100L;
     long l2 = 100_000_000_000;

-The only difference here in type declaration is that when a value is smaller than the biggest integer value you (or less than the smallest) you should clarify that this should be a long value adding to literal value symbol "L".
+The only difference here in type declaration is that when a value is smaller than the biggest integer value (or less than the smallest) you should clarify that this should be a long value adding to literal value symbol "L".
 This is required because default value type in java for integer literals is int, and if you want to allocate more memory, than you have to explicitly tell java that this is going to be for long, otherwise you will see the error.